Post-coronavirus pandemic, we need a National Commission to Restore the American Dream - The Boston Globe

 The global pandemic has laid bare the economic fragility of millions of American families.
 In the last few decades, the American middle class has been hollowed out.
 For millions of Americans living paycheck to paycheck, the American Dream — the ideal that in this country anything is possible, and everyone can achieve the security of a good life — is nearly unattainable.

 For decades, anyone taking a clear-eyed look into the economic well-being of our middle class would have seen the warning signs.
-But this public health crisis has uncovered an even deeper, more fu
+But this public health crisis has uncovered an even deeper, more fundamental crisis for all to see.
+The United States is simply no longer the country of opportunity that we once were.

 Advertisement